kb-dk/KB-Primo-VE/README.md

     ./node_modules/protractor/bin/protractor ./test/e2e/conf.js
 ## KB-Primo-VE functionalities
-1. Displays a message on the top of the screen if there is text (other than &nbsp;) in the nui.message.announcement code table. and hiding it using cookie:
+1. **Announcement service**: Displays a message on the top of the screen if there is text (other than &nbsp;) in the nui.message.announcement code table. and hiding it using cookie:
     * Related files:
         * js:
             1. announcement.service.js